I am a pentecostal . . . albeit a Modified one.

 For more on my own story, read blog post The Unmapped Experience: An Escort to Empathy.

-And in case you want the official version about my credentials and stuff like that . . .
+And in case you want the official version about me . . .

-Dr. Pam Engelbert is a practical/pastoral theologian who is ordained with the Assemblies of God, a pentecostal denomination.
+Dr. Pam Engelbert is a pentecostal who is a practical/pastoral theologian.
 She has served with her husband as co-pastors in the U.S. and as missionaries overseas.
-She now travels overseas to teach block courses in the areas of pentecostal pastoral care and pentecostal history/theology.
+Holding a Grief Support Specialist Certificate from the University of Wisconsin and a certificate of Death and Grief Studies under the supervision of Dr. Alan Wolfelt at the Center for Loss and Life Transition in Fort Collins, CO, she companions with others on their grief journeys by conducting grief support groups and one-on-one sessions.
+She periodically travels overseas to teach block courses in the areas of pentecostal pastoral care and pentecostal history/theology.
 As a pastoral theologian, she teaches how to communicate empathically to others and researches/writes in the area of suffering and healing.
 She is the author of a book called, Who Is Present in Absence?
-A Pentecostal Theological Praxis of Suffering and Healing (Eugene: Pickwick Publications, 2019) in which she interviewed eight pentecostals who experienced extended suffering in which God did not intervene as expected.
-To read more about this, see the page called Book for more information.
-She also includes in her book a chapter on Compassionate Communication as a way to participate in Christ’s ministry of presence to the hurting through the power and presence of the Spirit.
-To read more about Compassionate Communication, see the page called Teaching.
+A Pentecostal Theological Praxis of Suffering and Healing (Eugene: Pickwick Publications, 2019) in which she interviewed eight pentecostals who experienced extended suffering in which God did not intervene as expected (see Published).
+She also includes in her book a chapter on Compassionate Communication as a way to participate in Christ’s ministry of presence to the hurting through the power and presence of the Spirit (to read more about Compassionate Communication, see the page called Teaching).
+Currently, she is working on a book that examines how pentecostals/Charismatics experience healing from sexual violence and how the church may participate in Christ’s healing ministry to those who have been sexually assaulted.
+For more information, see Tell Me the Story of Trauma.

 Inconsequential Stuff about Me:

-I enjoy reading the works of practical theologian Andrew Root.
+- I enjoy reading a variety of literature from a good cat mystery book to the works of practical theologian Andrew Root.